reTHINK-project/specs/deployment/readme.md

 * [apache2](https://httpd.apache.org/)
 * or [nginx](https://www.nginx.com/) instead of apache2
-* reverse proxy compatible with apache or nginx
+* reverse proxy
 * [docker-compose](https://docs.docker.com/compose/install/)

 If you choose a default apache2 server, for each sub-domain you need to use a config file, where you config the reverse proxy, you can check [here](https://github.com/reTHINK-project/specs/tree/master/deployment/registry-ssl.conf) a config for registry component.

 https free trusted certificates can be obtained on [let's encrypt](https://letsencrypt.org/).